 In general, South Koreans do not pry into a person’s religion, especially the young generation.

-There was a bout of anti-Muslim protests and demonstrations during the South Korean hostage crisis in Afghanistan in 2007 when Taliban forces have captured and held hostage 23 Korean missionaries, two of which we killed; but since then anti-Muslim sentiments have all but disappeared.
+There was a bout of anti-Muslim protests and demonstrations during the South Korean hostage crisis in Afghanistan in 2007.
+Taliban forces have captured and held hostage 23 Korean missionaries, two of which were killed.
+After that, since then anti-Muslim sentiments have all but disappeared.

 The ban on drinking is also a problem.
 “When people go drinking, they leave me out.
 If I go with them, my not drinking can sometimes make the whole atmosphere go weird,” he said.

-If you’re visiting South Korea, we’ve prepared a 6 day essential Korea itinerary, list of must-have apps, flower blooming guide and the spookiest places and videos of South Korea for adrenaline junkies.
-And if need to book a Muslim-friendly hotel, visit our South Korea travel guide for Muslim travelers that also has a Qibla map and a prayer time calendar so you don’t miss your prayer.
+If you’re visiting South Korea, we’ve also prepared a 6 day essential Korea itinerary, list of must-have apps, flower blooming guide and the spookiest places and videos of South Korea for adrenaline junkies.